learn-co-students/pfwtfp-removing-excess-code-dan-reeve-s-module-1-gap/README.md

 ## Introduction

+In this lesson, we will be looking in more detail at part of the process of refactoring - removing excess code.

+Tidying up code serves multiple purposes.
+It makes it easier for our future selves to understand what we've written.
+But more than that, it also improves our current understanding of the code we've written.

+### Recognize Common Causes of Excess Code

-- Provide code that is convoluted, contains extra/unused variables, irrelevant steps for students to clean out
+- Provide a few code examples that are convoluted, contains extra/unused variables, irrelevant steps for students to clean out.

-### Code Along,Recognize common anti-patterns that lead to excess code

-### Identify unused and/or excessive expressions

-### Interpret existing functions to derive purpose

-### Recognize how refactoring code improves readability
+- Simple at first to help the student understand the process.
+Each example can be a slightly different problem.

+Some anti-patterns to discuss:

+- Assigning inputs to variables
+- Unused inputs
+- Assigning variables and not using them
+- Overly complicated loops
+- Multiple nested if statements

+### Applying

+- Using a final, larger code example, go through the process of on unknotting and cleaning up the code by looking for the anti-patterns discussed in the previous section

 ## Conclusion

+- Reiterate value of tidying up code

 ## Resources